mistyroot/mistyroot/README.md

 You can click the Preview link to take a look at your changes.
 --->

-😎 Greetings to my LinkedIn page!
+😎 Greetings to my Profile!
 I'm Vinayak Yadav 👋, dedicated to advancing the frontiers of technology and elevating innovation to unprecedented levels. 🌐✨

 👀Experienced DevOps Engineer with over 4 years of expertise in IT infrastructure and services.
 I have worked across diverse sectors including E-commerce, Legal, and Supply Chain.
 My skills include proficiency in Cloud Services and a wide array of DevOps and open-source tools.
 I am committed to continuous learning and sharing knowledge, and I actively practice SCRUM methodologies.